-Math2270 - Applied Differential Equations - Fall 2020
+Math2270 - Applied Differential Equations - Fall 2021

-(Revised: September 8, 2020)
+(Revised: September 8, 2021)

-Disclaimer: Please note that the ongoing COVID-19 pandemic may necessitate a revision of the format of course offerings and academic schedules.
-Any such changes will be announced via CourseLink and/or class email.
-All University-wide decisions will be posted on the COVID-19 website https://news.uoguelph.ca/2019-novel-coronavirus-information/ The University will not normally require verification of illness (doctor's notes) for fall 2020 or winter 2021 semester courses.
-However, requests for Academic Consideration may still require medical documentation as appropriate.
+Please note that the ongoing COVID-19 pandemic may necessitate a revision of the format of course offerings and academic schedules.
+Any such changes will be announced via Courselink and/or class email.
+This includes on-campus scheduling during the semester, midterms and final examination schedules.
+All University-wide decisions will be posted on the COVID-19 website and circulated by email.
+For information on current safety protocols, follow these links: